 Meet Letitia Ann Sage: an actress who, on this day in 1785, became the first English woman ever to take to the skies, in a hot air balloon.
-Indeed she was among the first in the world to do so: the first crewed, free-flying balloon flight had occurred less than two years previously on 21 November 1783, when a balloon designed by the French Montgolfier brothers was launched in Paris.
+Although not the first woman in England to do so – the French sisters Rosine and Leonora Simonet had already made separate ascents with the balloonist Jean-Pierre Blanchard the month before – Sage was still among the pioneers.
+Indeed, the world’s first crewed, free-flying balloon flight had occurred less than two years earlier on 21 November 1783, when a balloon designed by the French Montgolfier brothers was launched in Paris.

 Sage wrote (and later published) a remarkable account the day after her own exploit: A Letter, Addressed to a Female Friend.
 By Mrs. Sage, The First English Female Aerial Traveller.
 It makes for a highly entertaining read about the pleasures and indeed the perils faced by early balloonists.